 To better understand its significance in the history of the country, I recommend you to take a guided tour, which is always much more complete and interesting than doing it on your own.

-Walking through the Alhambra is to contemplate the splendor of the Nasrid era
+Walking through the Alhambra is to contemplate the Nasrid splendor

 Unlike Medina Azahara, the other great Andalusian palatine city located in Cordoba that was destroyed after the end of the Umayyad caliphate, the Alhambra in Granada is in an excellent state of preservation and walking through its different spaces is like taking a trip back in time to the last years of splendor of Al-Andalus.
 You can feel the Arab essence in every building and street like nowhere else.

-Among all the spaces that make up the Nasrid fortress, the Nasrid Palaces, the great jewel of the monumental complex and a sample of the good taste and refinement of this dynasty, will leave you speechless!
+Among all the spaces that make up the Nasrid fortress, the Nasrid Palaces stand out especially, the great jewel of the monumental complex and a sample of the good taste and refinement of this dynasty.
+They will leave you speechless!

-The incomparable beauty of the place in which it is located
+The incomparable beauty of the place in which it is set

 Undoubtedly, the Alhambra in Granada occupies a privileged place, where the beautiful landscape that surrounds it and its architectural delicacy blend perfectly with each other.
 A dream place where you can recreate yourself taking some of the best pictures of your trip.

-The precious and delicate gardens of the Alhambra
+The beautiful and delicate gardens of the Alhambra

 Enjoying its surroundings and the Generalife gardens on the Cerro del Sol hill is another reason to visit the Alhambra in Granada.
 The most beautiful thing about these gardens, in my opinion, is the game that is born between the vegetation, the light and the water of the pools.
 A symbol of the paradise promised by God on Earth.